Graduate Program Information

 - 30 of the 45 admitted to a PhD program in Philosophy (67%) were admitted to one (or more) of the top-fifty PhD programs in the United States (as ranked by The Philosophical Gourmet Report).

 - Of the 69 graduates that chose not to apply to PhD programs, at least 21 (or more than 30%) went on to teach Philosophy as Full- or Part-time Adjunct Professors or Lecturers at various universities and community colleges around the United States and Canada.

 More detailed placement data is available here.
-Note: Any former students who do not see their placement data here should contact Prof. Cory Wright so that it might be included.
+Note: Any former students who do not see their placement data here should contact Prof. Charles Wallis so that it might be included.

 To be admitted, applicants must, in addition to satisfying the University requirements, have an academic background that provides evidence of philosophical promise.
 Such evidence may include strong GRE scores, a significantly high GPA over the last two years, advanced or honors coursework, or demonstration of research abilities or scholarly commitment.
 Applicants need not have majored or even minored in Philosophy, and in fact we encourage students from all backgrounds to apply.
 However, admission is competitive, and each applicant shall be evaluated on the merits of her or his own application.
 In some cases, the Department may recommend or require additional coursework in Philosophy prior to advancement to candidacy.

 Applicants must apply in two places: the university and the philosophy department.
 Applicants who have already been admitted to the University but are changing their objective to the M.A. in Philosophy should file a change of objective form available in the Philosophy Department.